top of page

 It was so clear to him that he would never let someone say those things to a person he loved and cared about yet we say those things to ourselves without a hesitation.

 Especially NOT when we were younger.
 My client had done so many kind, caring, and supportive acts for his sister but he minimized those and focused on a moment when, in his mind, he failed her.
 It is true that in that moment, he might have been selfish or self-centered.
 We don't have to gloss over our mistakes in our past or tell ourselves false truths that we were perfect and did no wrong.
 But in the bigger picture, we need to come to accept that we all make mistakes.
-My client needed to accept his mistake and focus instead on the positive that he was a fantastic older brother and keep reminding himself when his brain wanted to go back to that one negative instant.

 Now, I need to clarify what I mean by young mistakes because I am NOT referring to major "mistakes" such as murdering or raping someone, intending to cause physical harm, committing a school shooting, bullying etc. These actions are in an entirely separate category and this may be controversial to say, but I believe in some cases, those mistakes actually DO define a person (but that is a topic for a different post).